Bellevue Real Estate and Homes For SaleNeighborhood

 For younger grades, both Gower Elementary and Harpeth Valley Elementary are the two top choices.
-Although Bellevue Middle School is an option, it is not particularly highly-rated.
+Although Bellevue Middle School is an option, it is not particularly highly rated.
 Families with children in 6th-8th grade may want to seek elsewhere before committing to moving to Bellevue.
 However, for older grades, Hillwood High School is a solid choice for families.

 The most popular private school is Ensworth Frist Campus, a highly-rated school for K-12th grades, located near Percy Warner Park.
 For younger grades, Holy Trinity Montessori is another potential option for private education.

-While Bellevue offers a couple gems that can certainly be reputable options for families, this area does not provide the strongest schools, often a dealbreaker for some potential residents with children.
+While Bellevue offers a couple of gems that can certainly be reputable options for families, this area does not provide the strongest schools, often a dealbreaker for some potential residents with children.

 Crime in Bellevue

 In the past year in Bellevue there were 4% more assaults, 0% more burglaries, 24% more robberies, 5% more vehicle thefts compared to the national median.

 Most residents agree that they feel safe in Bellevue, as crime is not a particularly pressing issue in most sections of this area.
 Specifically, One Bellevue Place is considered a very safe and secure area to reside.

 Bellevue’s average sales price for a single-family home was approximately $680,000 or $259 per square foot in 2022.
 The average rent falls around $1,800.
 Most residents in this neighborhood are middle-income.
 There are also plentiful townhomes and condos in Bellevue which typically sell for between $250,000 - $400,000 making this location a solid option for those on a budget.
 Additionally, Bellevue is more suitable for first-time home buyers than 86% of Tennessee neighborhoods.